portrait photography books

 This photography guide gives several examples of slight variations of each model's pose to show you how small changes effect the final portrait.

+Almost all of the portraits were created inside with studio lighting.
+Many of these tips can be incorporated in your group posing techniques as well.
 Like other types of photography, portrait posing is subjective and I don't agree with every single photography tip given in these books.

 Bottom line though is that both professional portrait photographers and brand new beginner photographers can learn from these portrait photography guides.